SchokiCoder/book_modern_c/src/20_standards.md

 ```

 The one-line comment didn't exist officially until the C99 standard.
-A more radical and very useful change would be in C11.
+A more impactful change would be in C11.
 The support for
 generics... kind of:

 ```c